 When You Purposely Sabotage Your Social Interactions

-Some people who have struggled with their social skills and not fitting in will tell you about moments they were in a conversation and purposely did something to send it off track.
+Some people who struggle to socialize and fit in will tell you about moments they were in a conversation and purposely sent it off track.
 They might have done something minor, such as making strange comments, which caused everyone to see them as weird.
-Or they could have done something upsetting enough to burn their bridges with that group.
+Or they could have acted upsetting enough to burn their bridges with that group.

 In some cases they felt like they had a good reason to behave that way at the time.
 In other instances they weren't sure what they were thinking.
-Something just came over them and they acted like that.
+Something just came over them.
 Either way, they often regret the decision after the fact.
 I'll share what I know about this self-sabotaging phenomenon.

 Examples of ways to deliberately derail an interaction

 There are other reasons someone might do the things below, but I'm talking about when they choose to do them to mess up a conversation.
-For example, someone is argumentative.
-They may genuinely think they're right and want to debate their "misguided" friend, or they could be nervous and that's scrambling their judgment.
+For example, someone is being argumentative.
+They may genuinely think they're right and want to debate their "misguided" friend.
+They could be nervous and that's scrambling their judgment.
 Or they may pick a fight because they get a mysterious urge to disrupt the discussion and annoy everyone.